Katie85/www.thecomfortcupboard.com.au/_posts/2020-06-21-raspberry-hot-chocolate.md

 I came up with this (genius I thought) idea last winter because chocolate and raspberries are one of my fave flavour combos and why not make a hot drink out of them.

 The edition of the rosewater marshmallows take it to the next level.
-[CLICK HERE FOR RECIPE](https://www.thecomfortcupboard.com.au/dairy%20free/gluten%20free/refined%20sugar%20free/egg%20free/2020/06/20/rosewater-marshmallows.html){: target="_blank"}
+[CLICK HERE FOR MARSHMALLOW RECIPE](https://www.thecomfortcupboard.com.au/dairy%20free/gluten%20free/refined%20sugar%20free/egg%20free/2020/06/20/rosewater-marshmallows.html){: target="_blank"}

 #### **Makes 1 cup**